charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 -------------
 Released on 2013-09-01

+* Python package created with setuptools (instead of distribute)
 * add API function smooth_outline_c_curve() approximates a curve defined by points and tangents with arcs.
 * integrate circle into the format-B
 * add API functions working at the *figure-level*: figure_simple_display(), figure_to_freecad_25d_part(), ..